Dexalot/dexalot-docs/docs/articles/README.md

 editLink: true
 ---

 This folder keeps the articles authored by the Dexalot team.
-Learn the Concepts background an vision from a variety of articles.
-Articles in different languages can be found on Dexalot Medium.  [https://medium.com/dexalot/tagged/dexalot-translations](https://medium.com/dexalot/tagged/dexalot-translations)
+Learn the concepts background an vision from a variety of articles.
+Read all about these aspects in other languages on [https://medium.com/dexalot/tagged/dexalot-translations](https://medium.com/dexalot/tagged/dexalot-translations)

 ## Docs